mull-project/mull/Docs/Config.md

 bitcode_file_list: path (string)
 ```
 This is the most important part of the configuration.
 It points to a plain text
-file that contains new-line separated list of bitcode files which Mull has to process.
+file that contains newline separated list of bitcode files which Mull has to process.

 ---
 ```